Horrors of the Black Museum: Production

 Producer Herman Cohen said he got the idea for the film after reading a series of newspaper articles about Scotland Yard's Black Museum.
 He arranged through a contact to visit the museum, then wrote a treatment and later collaborated with Aben Kandel on the screenplay.
 Cohen says the use of binoculars as murder weapons, and all the other instruments of death in the film, were based on real-life murder cases.

 Half the money for the budget was provided by Nat Cohen and Stuart Levy of Anglo-Amalgamated in the UK, the other half from American International Pictures.
+It was their second co production, following Cat Girl.
 It was the first movie from AIP in CinemaScope and colour.

 The credited producer was Jack Greenwood, but Herman Cohen says this came about to ensure the film qualified for the Eady levy, and in fact, Greenwood was more of an associate producer assisting Cohen.

 Cohen wanted to hire Vincent Price for the lead and also considered Orson Welles, but Anglo-Amalgamated pushed for a British actor in the lead, as it would be cheaper, so they decided to use Michael Gough.
-Arthur Crabtree was hired on the basis of his work on Fiend Without a Face."The price was right, and the old guy needed a job and I hired him", recalled Cohen.
+Arthur Crabtree was hired on the basis of his work on Fiend Without a Face (1958).
+"The price was right, and the old guy needed a job and I hired him", recalled Cohen.
 "And he was exactly what I wanted and needed as a good craftsman."

 A thirteen-minute prologue featuring hypnotist Emile Franchele and HypnoVista was added for the US release by James H. Nicholson of AIP, who felt the movie needed another gimmick.
-"We tested it in a few theaters, and the audience went for it like crazy...hokey as it was", recalled Cohen.
+"We tested it in a few theaters, and the audience went for it like crazy ... hokey as it was", recalled Cohen.
 "It helped make the picture a success, I guess, 'cause people were looking for gimmicks at that time."

 Release

-The film was given a wide release in the US on a double bill with The Headless Ghost.
+The film was given a wide release in the US on a double bill with The Headless Ghost (1959).

 It was very popular and earned over $1 million in profits.
 According to Kinematograph Weekly the film performed "better than average" at the British box office in 1959.
+Filmink called it "a blockbuster" which inspired Anglo Amalgamated to make Circus of Horrors.

 Cohen estimated 72% of the audience for this sort of film was aged between 12 and 26.

 Cohen says when the movie was released on television they had to take off the hypnotism prologue "because it does hypnotize some people."

 The film was later inducted into the Museum of Modern Art at the behest of Martin Scorsese.